gitgrimbo/harviewer-screenshot/README.md

             [required] [default: "http://gitgrimbo.github.io/harviewer/master/"]
   --har               HAR URL or file path.
 Can be provided zero or more times.
   --harp              HARP URL or file path.
 Can be provided zero or more times.
-  --hv-pageIdx        Index of the page to open.                    [default: 0] --hv-width          Width of viewport.                         [default: 1280] --hv-height         Height of viewport.
+  --hv-page-idx       Index of the page to open.                    [default: 0] --hv-width          Width of viewport.                         [default: 1280] --hv-height         Height of viewport.
 Defaults to full
                       document.body.clientHeight.